McMagister/srpg-studio-stuff/Movement UI Options/README.md

 2020-04-19:

-- Make targeting lines with proper arrowheads, removed other options like beziers
+- Make targeting lines with proper arrowheads
+- Updated and added back bezier curves as a targeting line option
 - Add bugfix by Repeat for Ghost Preview

 ## Original Readme and Changelog for "Movement Arrows" plugin by Cube